Why Is Joint-Replacement Surgery Used for Psoriatic Arthritis?

 - Flares of psoriasis around the surgery scar

 - Return of the joint deformity, especially in the hands

 Doctors think that chronic inflammation caused by PsA leads to these complications.
-Physical therapy focusing on range of motion is key to maintaining joint function after surgery.2
+Physical therapy focusing on a range of motion is key to maintaining joint function after surgery.2